 The String of Coins grows in well-draining, slightly acidic, succulent, or cactus soil.
 It requires a warm position with ideal temperatures between 65°F to 80°F (18°C to 27°C) and at least 6 to 8 hours of bright light or partial sunlight per day.
 Low to average humidity is best.
 Water sparingly.

-The String of Coins is a succulent and as such, it prefers very well-draining soil.
-It will not thrive well in soil that remains damp as the roots rot then eventually die.
+The String of Coins is a succulent, so it prefers very well-draining soil.
+It will not thrive well in damp soil as the roots rot and then eventually die.

 Using of all-purpose potting soil for the String of Coins isn’t recommended.
 It requires loose, very well-aerated soil that dries out between watering sessions.